 Some policies even have deductibles above $6,000 for an individual and $13,000 for a family.

 Consumers who get health insurance coverage through their employers are also being hit with higher costs.
-A recent Kaiser Family Foundation study found more than 80 percent of workers who participate in their employer's health plan pay more than $1,300 in deductibles for a single person and more than $1,000 for premiums.
-Family premiums average close to $5,000 per year.
+A recent Kaiser Family Foundation study found workers who participate in their employer's health plan pay an average of $1,573 in deductibles for a single person and $1,286 annually for premiums.
+Family premiums average of $5,574 per year.
+Premiums have also been fairly stable over the past decade, but deductibles have taken off.

 In order to reduce costs for your high-deductible health plan, here are eight ways to contain your costs and still obtain needed care.